Rishygunjal/Soc-21/README.md

                                                 WnCC’s Season of Code (Summer) 2021

                                                               Resobin
+                                                Not the Bin we deserve but the bin we need

 I learned a lot of things in the Summer of Code and I am glad I took it.The timeline of work is as follows: